margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 In silence, there's space to appreciate the mystery of it all, and enjoy the interconnectedness of Life.
 In silence, there's the opportunity to say no to the silent arguments masquerading through my thought.

+## Imagine ##
+Imagine a world where all 7.2 billion people look up to the same Sun smiling.
+Imagine a world where all 7.2 billion people are singing with their own tones.
+Imagine a world where all 7.2 billion people love one another.
+Imagine a world where all 7.2 people quickly forgive.
+The World would resound with light and sound.
+--All the coordinates, every localized place, people look up to the same Sun from different perspectives --People sing with their full hearts and sing their own tunes

 ----------